 Do you have an extremely fussy baby while breastfeeding?
 Here are some possible reasons why your baby is fussing at the breast and how to deal with a fussy baby.

-Not all fussiness and breast refusal is due to milk supply issues; it is essential that you investigate all the possible causes before considering supplementation.
+Not all fussiness and breast refusal is due to milk supply issues; you must investigate all the possible causes before considering supplementation.

 When is supplementation necessary?

-As time goes by, most babies will start to suck stronger and more efficiently.
-During the first few weeks after birth, a baby may drink up to 40 minutes per feeding but, as time goes by, he/she might only need 10 to 15 minutes at the breast.
+As time passes, most babies will start to suck stronger and more efficiently.
+During the first few weeks after birth, a baby may drink up to 40 minutes per feeding, but as time goes by, they might only need 10 to 15 minutes at the breast.
 A mother may, for this reason, think that her baby is fussy when, in fact, her baby has had sufficient milk.